ICAEW.com works better with JavaScript enabled.

 1942 Society of Commercial Accountants is formed.

-1943 F. R. M. de Paula, Controller of Finance for the Dunlop Rubber Company is the first non-practising member to be elected to the Institute's Council.
+1943 Frederic Rudolf Mackley de Paula (usually referred to as F. R. M. de Paula), Controller of Finance for the Dunlop Rubber Company, is the first member from industry to be elected to the Institute's Council.
+F. R. M. de Paula had started his career in public practice but gave this up in 1929 to move into industry.

 1945 ICAEW organises weekend 'refresher' courses and regional lectures for returning servicemen in the profession.
 This later developed into a programme of 'Continuing Professional Development' that is still in operation today.